The Bankrate promise

 Checking accounts are easily accessible and are used frequently for everyday transactions, such as transferring money, debit card purchases or writing checks.
 To make transactions convenient, checking accounts usually come with a debit card, checkbook and mobile app with payment features, such as online bill pay and Zelle.

 The downside, however, is that banks often don’t pay interest on funds in checking accounts.
-When this is the case, money in checking accounts doesn’t grow.
+As such, it pays to keep money not needed for day-to-day expenses in another account that bears interest.

 When shopping around for a checking account, there are three key features to look for: